 - promotes the team, particularly through social media

-- Assisting with technical queries
+- assists with technical queries and challenging research

 - Energy – e.g. (on and offshore) wind farms, solar energy projects, wave and tidal projects, and biomass/waste to energy projects

-- Engineering infrastructure and bridge projects
+- Engineering infrastructure, bridge, road and rail projects

-- Developments – e.g. commercial new builds and refurbishments and town centre redevelopments.
+- Developments – e.g. commercial new builds and refurbishments and town centre redevelopments

 Examples of experience include advising: